 - Cut your hair short.
-The heavier the hair, the more prone it is to falling.
+The heavier the hair, the more prone to falling.
 Your scalp is already weak, so it can’t hold on to your hair hard.
 Help it out by making your hair lighter.

 - Avoid conditioners… or use one that is formulated for fine hair.
-I know they make our hairs shiny, silky, and smooth.
+I know they make our hair shiny, silky, and smooth.
 But conditioners stick to the strands of our hair which makes it heavier.
 The goal is to keep our hairs as light as possible so our scalp can hold on to them.

 - Use a volumizing shampoo.
 They contain proteins that coats and protects your hair which makes it appear fuller but not heavy.

 There you go.
 We all deserve to pamper ourselves.
 Nothing should stop you from doing it.